spences10/blog.scottspence.me/_drafts/twitter-bot-bootstrap.md

 };
 ```

-All you need to do is go to the console of your Heroku app and select the 'Settings' sections and add in your Twitter keys, click the 'Reveal Config Vars' button and add in the variables with their corresponding values:
+All you need to do is go to the console of your Heroku app and select the 'Settings' sections and add in your Twitter keys, click the 'Reveal Config Vars' button and add in the variables with their corresponding values.

 ```
 CONSUMER_KEY